Functional inequalities and random walks on increasing subsets of the hypercube: Proof of Theorem

-By applying conditional expectation expansion to $n$th variable of restricted Dirichlet forms, we can readily reduce the Dirichlet form of the original function to that of the restricted functions. \begin{lemma} For any $f:A\to\mathbb{R}$, we have
+By expanding the Dirichlet form with respect to the conditional expectation on the $n$th variable, we can readily express the Dirichlet form of the original function in terms of those of its restricted versions. \begin{lemma} For any $f:A\to\mathbb{R}$, we have